bored-arvi/CommiZard/CONTRIBUTING.md

 5. Push to your fork and when you're done, open a PR against `master`.

 ✅ I'll review it as soon as I can!
-✅ Even small fixes — typos, docs, or tests — are welcome!
+✅ Even small fixes like typos, docs, or tests are welcome!

 ### Setting Up for Development

 **Prerequisites:**

 - [Ollama](https://ollama.ai/) (required only for local LLM API work)

 **Installation:**